h29cui/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+There are five steps in my pipeline:
+1. convert the images to grayscle
+2. remove gaussion noise from the images
+3. canny edge detection
+4. define region of interest
+5. draw detected lanes

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separately storing left lanes and right lanes into two different arrays.
+Then, averaging slopes and intecepts in each array.
+The final lanes are drawn based on the averaged result.

 If you'd like to include images to show how the pipeline works, here is how to include an image: